Verna-Earth/interview-coding-challenge-2/README.md

 Your solution should include instructions on how to build, launch and test your version of the app.

+We can't check if you use AI tools like Copilot to complete this challenge, but please don't.
+That's not the way that we work.
+And we will want to discuss your design choices with you!

 Once you have completed the exercise, please either create a PR against the repo, or send your hiring manager a `zip` or `tar` archive of your project.

 Good luck!